-In the lead-up to the LensCulture Portrait Awards 2017, we reached out to dozens of former winners and finalists from prior editions of the LensCulture Portrait Awards to ask them for their advice on how to make a great portrait.
+In the final days of the LensCulture Portrait Awards 2018, we reached out to dozens of former winners and finalists from prior editions of the LensCulture Portrait Awards to ask them for their advice on how to make a great portrait.

 We ended up receiving so many insightful and inspiring replies that we decided to split up their responses into two separate articles.
 Read part 1 of this inspiring series and then scroll down to see the rest.
 We hope these words of wisdom inspire you to make some great new work of your own.

 Portraiture is a crossroad at the core of all art.
 We have forever been fascinated by images of ourselves and the other.
 This is especially true of photography.
 Since its inception, photography has primarily been focused on humankind.
 These days, we are drowning in a tsunami of images featuring people.
 Each new image is rapidly consumed by the next.
 Nothing much resonates.
 And yet, if we are to do portraiture justice, we must make images that resonate.